High School Academy – Benefits

 - Realize significant savings.
 Earning college credit while in high school is like earning a scholarship.
 Credits earned now mean less tuition later to complete a degree or certificate program.

 - Save even more when they continue studies at Post.
 Students who continue undergraduate studies after high school at Post University full-time through our online learning options will be eligible for a 20% tuition reduction.*

 - “Success breeds success.”
 By experiencing success now in a rigorous college course, students will have created a blueprint for success they can carry with them throughout their college degree.

 - Real college studies, real college students.
 HSA students are a part of the Post University community.
 As such, they receive the same benefits of fully admitted students, including personal academic advisors, access to student services, 24/7 tutoring support, invitations to special events, discounts at local establishments, and University swag.

 * The 20% tuition reduction for students who persist through online studies at Post University cannot be combined with any other Post scholarships.
-However, this tuition reduction can be combined with Post scholarships for main campus students.
-Plus, the 20% tuition reduction can with scholarships and grants provided by third parties, such as the US Department of Education for online or main campus students.
-Students may be eligible for more generous scholarship opportunities, so be sure to check our Scholarships, Grants, & Other Aid page when the time comes.
+However, this tuition reduction can be combined with scholarships and grants provided by third parties, such as the US Department of Education.
+Students may be eligible for other generous scholarship opportunities, so be sure to check our Scholarships, Grants, & Other Aid page when the time comes.